 In verse 14 the word moed appears.
-This word falls into ten categories of usage with 222 occurrences: tent of meeting (146 occurrences); annual dated festival(s) and Day of Atonement (38 occurrences); miscellaneous unique appointed time (22 occurrences); appointed place (7 occurrences); weekly Sabbath (2 occurrences, Lev 23:2, 4); appointed people (2 occurrences); appointed prophetic time interval (2 occurrences); appointed sign (1 occurrence); bird migration (1 occurrence); and general season (1 occurrence, Hos 2:9).
+This word falls into nine categories of usage with 222 occurrences: tent of meeting (146 occurrences); annual dated festival(s), Day of Atonement, and weekly Sabbbath (40 occurrences); miscellaneous unique appointed time (22 occurrences); appointed place (7 occurrences); appointed people (2 occurrences); appointed prophetic time interval (2 occurrences); appointed sign (1 occurrence); bird migration (1 occurrence); and general season (1 occurrence, Hos 2:9).

 The festivals, Day of Atonement, and weekly Sabbath occur in contexts with this word moed, whose basic meaning is "appointed time", and Gen 1:14 contains this word.
-Leviticus 23, the chapter of the Tanak with specific mention of all the festivals, the weekly Sabbath, and the Day of Atonement has this word six times: verses 2, 2, 4, 4, 37, 44.
+Leviticus 23, the chapter of the Tanak with specific mention of all the festivals, the weekly Sabbath, and the Day of Atonement has this word six times: verses 2, 2, 4, 37, 37, 44.

-In Gen 1:14, the only categories of meaning for moed that make sense in the context of periodically occurring events based on the heavenly lights are the annual festivals, the Day of Atonement, the weekly Sabbath, and bird migrations.
+In Gen 1:14, the only categories of meaning for moed that makes sense in the context of periodically occurring events based on the heavenly lights are the annual festivals, the Day of Atonement, the weekly Sabbath, and bird migrations.
 Since the latter only occurs once and the former words occur 40 times, it is only sensible to understand the appointed-times in Gen 1:14 to refer to the annual festivals, the Day of Atonement, and the weekly sabbath.
 These are embedded in the calendar, except that the weekly sabbath does not require the use of months.
 Hence this verse makes the calendar dependent upon or determined by the lights in the heavens.